-This 1978 Bell 212 is a utility-configured turbine helicopter with extensive operational history, showing 17,380 total airframe hours and 36,402 landings.
-Powered by twin Pratt & Whitney PT6T-3B engines, the aircraft has 5,069 hours since overhaul on Engine 1 (46,412 cycles) and 3,670 hours on Engine 2, with remaining TBOs of 5,948 and 4,000 hours respectively.
-The helicopter is equipped for diverse missions with cargo sling provisions, hoist capability, float provisions, and DART landing gear, supporting a max takeoff weight of 11,199 lbs with a 2-crew/9-passenger configuration.
+This 1978 Bell 212 is a utility-configured twin-engine turbine helicopter with 17,380 total hours and 36,402 landings on its airframe.
+Powered by dual Pratt & Whitney PT6T-3B engines, the left engine shows 5,069 hours since overhaul with 46,412 cycles, while the right engine has 3,670 hours remaining before reaching its 4,000-hour TBO.
+The aircraft features a versatile mission setup with cargo sling provisions, float provisions, hoist capability, and DART landing gear, supporting a 2-crew/9-passenger configuration with a max takeoff weight of 11,199 lbs and basic empty weight of 6,397 lbs.

 GPS